AbdulMajeed09398/SDkA-Synthetic-Data-Integrated-k-Anonymity-/README.md

 **Dataset used in Experimentation**

-Four real-world publicly available datasets have been used to evaluate the effectiveness of the proposed DCLD.
+Two real-world publicly available datasets have been used to evaluate the effectiveness of the proposed SDkA model.

 1-Adult dataset